 - Business and economics: Re-shaping market conditions to address “market failures” with respect to the environment and to provide incentives for businesses and economic systems to better maintain the integrity of ecosystems.

 - Social capacity: The social factors that support behavioral shifts (including but not limited to economic choices) necessary to enable and encourage societies to live in ways compatible with maintaining the long-term integrity of ecosystems.

 - Social equity: The mutual interactions between social inequality and environmental degradation, including theories of social reforms required to ensure an environmentally healthy and socially just society.

 - Sustainability discourse and representation: The framing, discussion, and/or presentation of environmental/social/economic sustainability in the visual and performing arts, literature, media, politics, and everyday life.

 - Culture, religion, and ethics: How culture, religion, and ethics—from consumerism to environmental stewardship—shape human behavior toward the natural world.

 - Governance: How legal frameworks and policies shape human behavior toward the natural world.

-- Science and Technology: The role of basic science and technology (broadly and individual technologies) specifically in influencing human impacts on the natural world.
+- Science and Technology: The role of basic science and technology (broadly and individual technologies) specifically in influencing human impacts on and adaptations to the natural world and its systems.

 - Planning and design: Concepts and techniques from urban, regional, and rural planning and/or building design and/or product design that can influence human impacts on the environment and environmental impacts on humans.